Quanmat/pqc-dtls-riscv/README.md

   Five-minute walkthrough delivered during the final evaluation.

 ### NOTE:
-Present system can be configured easily into an end-to-end communication with a capable server.
-It can also be configured into an multiple message communcation system with a capable server
+The present system can be easily configured for end-to-end communication with a capable server.
+It can also be configured for multiple-message communication with a capable server.

 ## RESOURCES
 ### Constraint_Env_Sim (RISC-V IoT + PQC Environment)